 Herne Bay High School has already undertaken a range of activities / initiatives to raise awareness of the issues with both staff and pupils and to ensure that the school community understands what to do and who to go to if they have any concerns around the potential radicalisation of a member of the school community.
 These include:

 - Mr Harris (Senior Vice Principal) will act as the Prevent Single Point of Contact (SPOC) and as such will be the lead for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism.

-- The Designated Child Protection Coordinators (Mr Jones or Mr Waters) should be contacted if Mr Harris isn’t available and someone is concerned regarding matters pertaining to extremism and/or radicalisation or related issues.
+- The Designated Child Protection Coordinators (Mr Jones, Mr Waters or Mrs Slade) should be contacted if Mr Harris isn’t available and someone is concerned regarding matters pertaining to extremism and/or radicalisation or related issues.

 - The Prevent Training that has been undertaken by all staff and governor representatives

 - IT monitoring and filtering systems are used both passively to block users from accessing inappropriate websites/fora and proactively to identify the use of a library of key words by users of school equipment which can then be acted on quickly and effectively

 - The school has integrated Prevent into its Safeguarding Policy